Adrinlol/Leetcode-JavaScript-Algorithm-Solutions/README.md

 ### Solution 1

+The space complexity for this solution is a constant O(1).

+The time complexity for this solution is O(N)^2, as we are looping over the array twice.

 ```js
 var twoSum = function (nums, target) {
   for (let i = 0; i < nums.length; i++) {